 All embedded forms can be dragged between regions within a particular Outlook window.

 When the end-user closes Outlook, Add-in Express stores the state, size and position of each embedded form and each used region, and restores all settings for the next Outlook session.
 Your end-users will certainly appreciate the ability of your add-ins to retain their own familiar and individually customized environment.

 You can embed your custom .NET forms not only into regions but also bind your form to certain Outlook folders by their names, folder content types (mail, tasks, appointments, notes, etc.), Outlook inspector types (mail, tasks, contacts, meeting requests, etc.), Outlook Inspector modes (read or compose), Outlook message classes (by their IDs) and so on.
 For example, you can show your form for all new mail Inspectors.

 By default, Add-in Express creates a new instance of your form for each Outlook context, whether it is a new Inspector window or a folder in the Outlook Explorer window that the user switched to (for an example, see the screenshot below).
 However, you may need a single instance of your form for all Outlook folders.
 The best example would be an embedded into a region form for searching in all Outlook folders - you step though search results and Outlook displays the content of appropriate folders.
 In this case, simply choose the OneInstanceForAllFolders instancing strategy.

-The Advanced Outlook Regions support all versions, from 2000 to Outlook 2010 ans 2013, on all Office editions, from Student and Home to Ultimate and Enterprise.
-You can develop your add-ins on any editions of Visual Studio 2012, 2010, 2008 and 2005, from Express and Standard to Professional and Team System.
+The Advanced Outlook Regions support all versions, from 2000 to Outlook 2021, on all Office editions, from Student and Home to Ultimate and Enterprise.
+You can develop your add-ins on any editions of Visual Studio, from Express and Community and to Professional and Enterprise.
 Here is a sample of Advanced Outlook Regions - the user interface of your Outlook add-in may look similar to this or even better!